thanders/HotelWebApplication/docs/README.md

 This project can be deployed on any webserver.
 However, we developed it using Tomcat.

+### Deploying systemd service

+After the project has been deployed on a server, a systemd service can be created in order to start, stop and monitor the embedded Tomcat webserver.
+This project includes the files listed below to create a systemd service:
+- HotelWebApplication/docs/systemd/hotelWebApp.service
+- HotelWebApplication/docs/systemd/start_hotelWebApp.sh

+On a Linux server each file can be placed in the following locations:

+Path for service file:
+/lib/systemd/system/hotelWebApp.service

+Path for start shell script:
+/usr/bin/start_hotelWebApp.sh

+Once the service has been setup as described above, the webapp can be started with the following command:
+`systemctl start hotelWebApp.service`

 ### SSL
 We have provided a two sample files for deploying our app with SSL.